 - We collect information to provide services or goods, to provide information, to fundraise, for administration, research, profiling, analysis, and for the prevention/detection of crime.

 - We only collect the information that we need, or that would be useful to us in our aim to provide the best possible service.

-- We never sell your data, and we will never share it with another company or charity for marketing purposes.
+- Your information is collected, stored and protected in accordance with the Data Protection Act 1988 and UK General Data Protection Regulation.
+We never sell your data, and we will never share it with another company or charity for marketing purposes.

-- We only share data where we are required by law, or with carefully selected trusted suppliers who do work for us.
+- We only share data where we are required by law, when it is needed by other health and care services to co-ordinate and deliver the care you need, or with carefully selected trusted suppliers who do work for us.
 All our suppliers are required by their contract to treat your data as carefully as we would, to only use it as instructed, and to allow us to check that they do this.